Is Your HVACR Maintenance Plan Ready for 2021?

 Does your current HVACR maintenance plan reflect today’s most important refrigerant compliance requirements well enough?
 Is your HVACR maintenance plan ready for 2021?
 Let’s find out.

 In this blog, we will briefly review refrigerant compliance requirements, including managing, tracking, and reporting of HVACR systems and their refrigerants.
 These are important for decreasing your environmental footprint and overall corporate sustainability.

 It’s important to know these compliance requirements because it’s ultimately a measurement of the success of your maintenance program.
 It’s the difference between a maintenance program that is reactive versus one that is preventative; between going over budget and saving.

 Refrigerant Compliance Requirements Are Numerous and Across Multiple Levels

 There are numerous standards, regulations, and laws that you and your team may be required to adhere to.
-Because HVACR compliance spans across multiple levels of governing bodies and agencies, refrigerant compliance requirements can be substantial, depending on how many facilities you have and where.
+Because HVACR compliance and refrigerant tracking spans across multiple levels of governing bodies and agencies, refrigerant compliance requirements can be substantial, depending on how many facilities you have and where.

 These requirements can span throughout the entire lifecycle of equipment and materials.
 Such requirements can apply to new or used equipment or equipment about to be disposed of.